facebookresearch/simsiam/README.md

   [your imagenet-folder with train and val folders]
 ```

-The command uses LARS optimizer and a default batch size of 4096.
+The above command uses LARS optimizer and a default batch size of 4096.

 ### Models and Logs